Seizure for Forfeiture by Volusia County Sheriff’s Office

 The Florida Contraband Forfeiture Act (FCFA), Sections 932.701-.7062, Florida Statutes, authorizes the Volusia Sheriff’s Office (VSO) to seize for forfeiture proceedings property classified as “contraband” under the FCFA.

-When the Volusia County Sheriff’s Office seizes cash for forfeiture, the deputies must collect and package the money in accordance with general order GO-083-01.
-The funds are sent to the Evidence Section, which then arranges for the transfer of the funds to the VSO forfeiture account.
+When the Volusia County Sheriff’s Office seizes cash for forfeiture, the deputies must collect and package the money following general order GO-083-01.
+The funds are sent to the Evidence Section, which then arranges for the transfer to the VSO forfeiture account.

 In forfeiture cases, the sheriff’s office might use the following forms: